siteorigin/so-widgets-bundle/readme.txt

 Contributors: gpriday, braam-genis
 Donate link: https://siteorigin.com/downloads/premium/

-The SiteOrigin widget bundle gives you a collection of widgets that you can use and customize.
+The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
 All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.

 == Description ==

-The SiteOrigin widget bundle gives you a collection of widgets that you can use and customize.
+The SiteOrigin Widgets Bundle gives you a collection of widgets that you can use and customize.
 All the widgets are built on our powerful framework, giving you advanced forms, unlimited colours and 1500+ icons.

 Widgets are great.
 No matter where you’re using them.
 In a [Page Builder](http://siteorigin.com/page-builder/) page or on your widgetized areas.
 It's even compatible with other popular page building plugins.